"I highly recommend Gammadyne Corporation and Centurion Setup."

 - A robust program does not rely on the presence of registry information.
 Your software should be able to use a default value in the absence of registry values, like ours does.

-- At the bottom of the "Registry" branch, there is an option to create a registry key during installation, which is also deleted during uninstallation.
+- At the bottom of the "Registry" branch, the "Create/Expunge Registry Keys" option will create a registry key during installation, which is also deleted during uninstallation.
 You may find this is the easiest way for the uninstaller to clean up the registry.

 Here is another example that opens an HTML file in a subfolder of the installation folder:

-- The "Hide DOS Window" box is checked.
+- The "Hide DOS Window" box is checked (located below the Batch).